van-richard/CodingNotes/_sources/notebooks/QuickStart/Navigation.md

 ## Enter/Exit Folders

-We can enter a folder with the `cd` command, short for change directories.
+We can enter a folder with the :term:`cd` command, short for change directories.
 This command takes an argument, following the syntax `cd [argument]` or in other words `cd [folder name]`.

 ```bash
 cd test